ika-rwth-aachen/etsi_its_messages/README.md

 ## Acknowledgements

-This work is accomplished within the projects 6GEM (FKZ 16KISK036K) and AUTOtech.agil (FKZ 01IS22088A).
-We acknowledge the financial support for the projects by the *Federal Ministry of Education and Research of Germany (BMBF)* :de:.
+This work is accomplished within the projects AIthena, 6GEM and AUTOtech.*agil*.
+We acknowledge the financial support for the projects by

-Moreover, this work has received funding from the *European Union’s Horizon Europe Research and Innovation Programme* :eu: under Grant Agreement No 101076754 - AIthena project.
+- the *European Union’s Horizon Europe Research and Innovation Programme* :eu: under Grant Agreement No 101076754 for AIthena,
+- and the *Federal Ministry of Education and Research of Germany (BMBF)* :de: for 6GEM (FKZ 16KISK036K) and AUTOtech.*agil* (FKZ 01IS22088A).

 ## Notice